Real Fishing visits Blue Heron Resort in Search of Bass and Pike

 Kitchen area inside cottage 7

-I was lucky enough to fish walleyes up in this area a couple of springs back and knew what the potential was for walleye fishing but on this trip, I was really excited to explore the bass and pike fishing up there.
-Personally, I love putting the pieces of the puzzle together and fishing waters that I’m not familiar with, so we decided to run around and try a number of bays, islands, points, saddles, humps—you name it—to try to locate fish in the few days we were up there.
+I was lucky enough to fish walleyes up in this area a couple of springs back and knew what the potential was for walleye fishing, but on this trip, I was really excited to explore the bass and pike fishing up there.
+Personally, I love putting the pieces of the puzzle together and fishing waters that I’m not familiar with, so we decided to run around and try several bays, islands, points, saddles, humps—you name it—to try to locate fish in the few days we were up there.

 One of the aids that I use is Navionics mapping on my Lowrance units.
 On this trip, I looked for isolated humps, flats, and bays to target the smallmouth bass and pike.
 My lure of choice was a ½-ounce Berkley War Pig lipless rattling crankbait.
 I used this as a search bait to find the fish, and both the smallmouth bass and the pike would aggressively hit this fast-moving crankbait.